mvca07/Book-Search-Engine/README.md

 WHEN I click on the Logout button
 THEN I am logged out of the site and presented with a menu with the options Search for Books and Login/Signup and an input field to search for books and a submit button
 ```
+  ## Technical Requirements
+  Technologies and tools used:

+  - Microsoft Visual Studio Code
+  - Github
+  - The app was built using the MERN stack with a React front end, MongoDB database, and Node.js/Express.js server and API

+  ## Testing
+  From the directory where the repo is installed run:
+    ```md
+      npm i
+      npm run build
+      npm run seed
+      npm run start
+      Watch the video
+        ```

+  ## Contributors
+  Mateo Velasquez

+  ## Questions
+  Please send your questions [here](mailto:mvca07@gmail.com?subject=[GitHub]%20Dev%20Connect) or visit [github/mvca07](https://github.com/mvca07).

+  ## Website